jfalcou/eve/include/eve/module/algo/algo/README.txt

 (common_with_types allows to add to the list).

 divisible_by_cardinal
-you know for a fact that the range is divisible by cardinal
+you know for a fact that the range is divisible by width

 force_cardinal
-ignore default cardinal deduction and try to force smth.
+ignore default width deduction and try to force smth.
-Currently might fail compilation if you try to increase the cardinal, for example if you fail the alignment requirement.
+Currently might fail compilation if you try to increase the width, for example if you fail the alignment requirement.

 no_aligning
 By default we will try to find previous aligned address if  the iterators allow.